Footsteps: Starting out

 Also, my background is in Godly Play where the story is told first and the response follows; with Messy Church it seemed as if the response preceded the story.
 I also felt that without care Messy Church could become children's activities with food rather than the All Age event it is intended to be.

 The Cambridge Church Schools Trust had started organising events for primary school children in Cambridge churches.
 These events had a seasonal theme such as as Lent and Advent.

-The children moved in groups around the stations, which each focussed on different aspects of the theme, for example the temptations of Jesus in the wilderness.
+The children moved in groups around the stations, which each focussed on different aspects of the theme, for example Jesus in the wilderness.

-They included story telling, opportunities for prayer and reflective, creative activities, including an art response.
+They included story telling, opportunities for prayer, reflective activities and an art response.